AGAMPANDEYY/Akkiai_crew/README.md

 # Akkiai_crew

-This branch updated on 17th Feb 2025.
+This branch updated on 21st Feb 2025.

-NEW UPDATE-- TEST-- Added RAG retrieved data push to Supabase DB.
+NEW UPDATE-- TEST-- Added Perplexity sonar-pro model for /chat.

 1. Added crew 1-9 for production
 2. Output pydantic only done for crew 1 and 9, have to do for others